 Conservative management

 To process pain and injury, patients who have a history of instability or are chronic dislocators should complete a course of rehabilitation that emphasizes restoring full range of motion, dynamic stability, and co-contraction of the muscles that support the glenohumeral joint.
-Failure to start a series range of motion exercises in the appropriate time frame could lead to an even more painful condition, frozen shoulder.
+Failure to start a series of range of motion exercises in the appropriate time frame could lead to an even more painful condition, frozen shoulder.

 History of Bankart lesion